 Romantic Hotels in India

-Located in Udaipur, ‘the Venice of the East,’ the Taj Lake Palace is steeped in the romantic history of princes and mistresses.
-Accessible via boat, the floating palace’s cinematic qualities are undeniable.
-So much so that it was used as Octopussy’s lair in the 1983 James Bond film.
-Now this is one for your honeymoon ideas.
+Located in ‘the Venice of the East,’ the Taj Lake Palace is steeped in the romantic history of princes and mistresses.
+Accessible via boat, the floating palace’s cinematic qualities are undeniable, so much so that it was used as Octopussy’s lair in the 1983 James Bond film.

-A hotel fit for kings, quite literally: the resplendent Taj Umaid Bhawan was once the domain of the local Maharaja.
-One of the world’s largest private residences, the hotel has plenty to see and do on-site… as well as a collection of vintage cars available for a chauffeured luxury tour of Jodhpur.
+A hotel fit for kings, quite literally: the resplendent Taj Umaid Bhawan Palace was once the domain of the local Maharaja.
+One of the world’s largest private residences, the hotel has plenty to see and do on-site… as well as a collection of vintage cars available for chauffeured tours of Jodhpur.

-Housed in an 18th century fort palace just overlooking the splendours of Udaipur, Devi Garh is as impressive from the inside as it is from the outside.
+Housed in an 18thcentury fort palace just overlooking the splendours of Udaipur, Raas Devigarh is as impressive from the inside as it is from the outside.
 The sleek, even minimalistic design of its guestrooms contrasts with the arcades and carvings of the exterior; guests can appreciate both during an evening spent on the terrace, or when dining in the property’s open-air alcoves.

 Wellness Hotels in India

-Nestled in the foothills of the Himalayas is Ananda, a retreat designed to counteract the frenetic pace of 21st century life.
+Nestled in the foothills of Uttarakhand is Ananda in the Himalayas, a retreat designed to counteract the frenetic pace of 21stcentury life.
 Wellness services extend to treatments for detoxing and weight management, while yoga and meditation courses and Ayurvedic experiences treat and pamper simultaneously.